dotnet/runtime/docs/coding-guidelines/adding-api-guidelines.md

 After your change is merged, we will eventually port them to the dotnet-api-docs repo, where we will review them for language and proper style (See the [Docs contributing guide](https://github.com/dotnet/docs/blob/master/CONTRIBUTING.md) for more information).

-Once the dotnet-api-docs change is merged, your comments will start showing up in MS Docs, and later in IntelliSense.
+Once the dotnet-api-docs change is merged, your comments will start showing up in the official API documentation at http://docs.microsoft.com/, and later it will appear in IntelliSense in Visual Studio and Visual Studio Code.

 ## FAQ